A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Related Work

 \subsection{Conventional LiDAR SLAM}

 Error accumulation in point cloud matching and odometry drift is one of the main challenges of \LiDAR-based SLAM.
 A number of studies have attempted to tackle this problem.
 Kohlbrecher et al.~\cite{kohlbrecher2011flexible} proposed a scan-to-map matching algorithm with multi-resolution maps to reduce the matching errors.
 A \LiDAR-based SLAM algorithm proposed by Grisetti et al.~\cite{grisetti2007improved} utilized particle filters to reduce the odometry drift while mapping.
-However, these algorithms without loop closure calibration are still subject to cumulative sensor errors over long time mapping.
+However, these algorithms without loop closure detection, which is a technique to recognize previously visited locations, are still subject to cumulative sensor errors over long time mapping.
 Hess et al.~\cite{hess2016real} proposed the Cartographer SLAM system, which could perform loop closure detection for \LiDAR SLAM to further improve the accuracy of mapping and localization.
 To detect loop closures, the system regularly runs the global pose optimization, in which the \LiDAR scan is matched with all collected submaps to find the closest submap and update the pose estimate.
 It requires the loop closure detection to complete before the new scan being received.